Skip to content

 Takeaways

-So whether your characters are blinded with science or just need to get a sprain treated, scientific observations and pursuits can often inspire great writing.Click to buy Untrustworthy on Amazon
+So whether your characters are blinded with science or just need to get a sprain treated by the local barber surgeon, scientific observations and pursuits can often inspire great writing.Click to buy Untrustworthy on Amazon

 Discover more from Adventures in Career Changing